An American Woman in Kashmir

 The Quake Zone: November 2005

-My first visit to Azad Kashmir was eleven months before, just after the October 8th quake when I heard about it, tied up loose ends, and jumped on a plane.
+My first visit to Azad Kashmir was eleven months before, just after the October 8th quake.
+When I heard about the devastation, I tied up loose ends and jumped on a plane.
 I went solo.
 For three weeks I lived in the middle of it all, at the quake epicenter in Muzaffarabad.
 There was the rubble of collapsed buildings everywhere; survivors dumbfounded, hungry and cold with no where to live; the city a cauldron of chaos.
 Wild eyes betrayed the hard-wired emotional imprint of the indescribable violence of the quake; the shell-shock compounded by the death of loved ones, many still buried in the rubble.
-In the quake zone, nearly everyone lost someone close yet no one had the time or resources to mourn the dead because the immediate aftermath included five nights with no electricity, masses of people huddled in the streets, safely away from still collapsing buildings.
-For those who still lived it was pitch blackness and cold rain, out in the open, with no food or water.
+In the quake zone, nearly everyone lost someone close yet no one had the time or resources to mourn the dead because the immediate aftermath included five nights with no electricity; masses of people huddled in the streets in order to escape being crushed from still-collapsing buildings.
+For survivors, it was pitch blackness and cold rain, out in the open, with no food or water.

 An estimated 80,000 lost their lives throughout the 30,000 square mile affected area of Northern Pakistan, AJK and India, with twice that many seriously injured to the point of amputation or permanent paralysis.
 Four million people were left homeless.